"They will be dancing in the street’s tonight."

 The Bill McLaren Foundation

-The Foundation raises funds through dinners, events, auctions and the sale of replicas of Bill’s Big Sheets.
-We also gladly receive offers from around the globe to support your one-off, annual or now-and-again fundraising events.
-Interested?
-Let us know!
+We primarily raise funds through dinners, events, auctions and the sale of replica ‘Big Sheets’.
+We also love to support your one-off, annual or now-and-again fundraising events.

 Bill’s Big Sheets